devdatalab/paper-agn-forests-roads/README.md

 - coefplot
 - running

 This code was tested using Stata 14.0.
-Some of this code generates datasets which take up a lot of memory and takes a long time to run.
+Tables 5 and A9 may be difficult to generate from a personal computer.
+We generated them on a server with max memory of 429 GB.
+Run time to generate all results on our server was about 35 minutes.

 The code does not generate Figures 1 and A2, which are maps that were constructed manually in QGIS.
 The source data for the maps is the 2011 village-level polygon file available from MLInfoMap.